smart-software-engineering/rate-calculator/README.md

 ## Acknowledgments

 - HTMX for enabling rich interactions with minimal JavaScript
-- Various rate suggestion services for providing market data
+- Firebase Firestore for flexible data storage